NexPlayer/NexPlayer_HTML5_Documentation/API.md

 | bitrate | <code>number</code> | bitrate of the video. |
 | id | <code>number</code> | id of the video. |

+* Bitrate value is not available for iOS devices

 <a id="AudioStream"></a>

 #### AudioStream : <code>Object</code>